- Home

 What makes the Streamlight TLR-2 HL G special is that the laser is inside the flashlight, so zeroing it is super easy because they’re centered in the exact same place.
 A lot of AR-15 and handgun enthusiasts praise how long it stays zeroed.

-The battery life is around 1.5 hours if you have them both turned on and 17 hours with only the laser only turned on.
+The battery life is around 1.5 hours if you have them both turned on and 17 hours with the laser turned on.
 The windage and elevation adjustment screws are really tightened to the aluminum construction, so you may need some tools for it.

 The Streamlight TLR-2 HL G can fit most Glock-style rails and all MIL-STD-1913 rails.
 There are also the much cheaper TLR-2 HL and the TLR-2 with a less powerful flashlight.